brainhack-school2020/mwmaclean-BHS2020/README.md

 This project will investigate the consequences of a primary visual cortex lesion on cerebral reorganization using magnetic resonance imaging, in particular diffusion MRI and/or resting state functional connectivity.
 For this, I will use previously acquired data from l'Unité de Neuroimagerie Fonctionnelle in Montréal.

 The following objectives represent the next planned steps:
 The first steps will be to try to 1) organize the MRI data in a BIDS friendly format and then 2) preprocess the data.
-Then, I plan to explore 3) analyzing diffusion MRI and 4) perform data visualization.
+Then, I plan to explore 3) analyzing diffusion MRI (i.e. dwi tracking) and 4) perform data visualization.

 ### Tools
 This project will rely on the following:
 * GitHub for creating a repository & assembling all the resources.
 * BIDS as a standard to organize the neuroimaging data
+* MRIcroGL to convert dicom files to nifti
 * Python
-* Jupyter Notebook to create and document the code and analyze data
-* Tractoflow pipeline to process the dataset from the raw diffusion weighted images (DWI) to tractography
+* DIPY for preprocessing and basic tracking of diffusion weighted images (DWI)
-* Docker container to run TractoFlow
+* Docker container to run preprocessing pipeline
-* fMRI prep for resting state data
+* Jupyter Notebook to document the process and for data visualization
 * Data visualization tools (e.g. Numpy, Matplotlib, Seaborn).

 ### Data
 MRI data was acquired with a high resolution 3 Tesla scanner (Siemens Trio system) and consists of a preliminary data set of 5 subjects, including 1 individual with cortical visual impairment with blindsight and 4 neurotypical controls.
 For each participant, raw structural MRI, resting state functional connectivity, fMRI and diffusion MRI data is avaiblable.

 Given the time course of the summer school, after the initial preprocessing of the data, I will first focus on working with the diffusion MRI data.
-I plan to then explore the resting state functional connectivity data if possible.
 I believe this data set will allow to first become familiarized with the new neuroimaging tools and create anaylses scripts.
 When I eventually acquire more data during the rest of my PhD, I will hopefully be able to modify the scripts and work on a larger data set.

 ![](CVI.png)